 Once negligence is established, it must be shown that the negligence led to harm or injury.
 In most cases, this harm would be something in addition to whatever ailment inspired the original interaction with the medical institution.
 However, there may be some cases where the harm is a delay in getting appropriate treatment and allowing the original ailment to get worse or drag on longer.

 It might seem like only medical professionals can be held liable in a medical malpractice situation, but that’s not necessarily the case.
 Many instances of medical malpractice are just as much the result of institutional failure as they are the fault of medical professionals.
-Some of the entities that can be held accountable in a medical malpractice claim include:
+Some of the entities that can be held accountable in a medical malpractice claim in Brighton, Colorado include:

 A: The Certificate of Review is a document that must be submitted to the court within 60 days of serving a medical malpractice complaint to the defendant.
 There are two components to what the review must affirm: